navanodonavan/Adaptive_Scalping_Parameter_Optimizer_ML_MSAAI590/README.md

-# Project Title : Adaptive Scalping Parameter Optimization System
+# Project Title : Transformer-Based Follow-Through Prediction for Intraday Scalping

 This project is for the Capstone in the Applied Artificial Intelligence Program at the University of San Diego (USD).